rust-in-blockchain/rust-in-blockchain/content/newsletters/rust-in-blockchain-#5-Oct-2019.md

+---
-**Rust in Blockchain #5 - Oct 2019**
+title: "Rust in Blockchain Newsletter #5"
-**#5 - Oct 2019**
+description: "#5 - Oct 2019"
+date: 2019-11-07
+slug: "/2019-11-07"
+type: single
+categories:
+  - "newsletters"
+---

-Welcome to the fifth edition of Rust in Blockchain, the hypest newsletter about the hypest combination of technologies.
-[Previous: #4](https://rustinblockchain.org/2019/10/03/rust-in-blockchain-4-september-2019/).
+Welcome to the #5 edition of Rust in Blockchain, the hypest newsletter about the hypest combination of technologies.
+[Previous: #4](/newsletters/2019-10-03).

 The highlight this month was [San Francisco Blockchain Week][sfbw].
 This was a huge series of events, with representation from a number of Rust blockchain projects.
 Several projects, [Interledger], [Near], [Nervos], [Oasis], and [Parity] came together for a day of [Rust in Blockchain workshops][ribw].